uw-windc/WiNDCNational.jl/docs/src/data/united_states/data_build.md

 ![BEA Supply and Use Tables](./images/sut.png)

-Note that the `Other_Final_Demand` region is a collection of multiple columns.
+Note that the parameters `Investment_Final_Demand` and `Government_Final_Demand`are collections of multiple columns.
 However, in the national model we don't distinguish between the values so they are all treated as a single category.
 The data does not get aggregated together, retrieving that parameter returns all the raw data.

 Coming from the BEA, this data is not suitable for use in our CGE models.
 In the following sections we will outline the steps taken to transform the raw data into a format suitable for our models.